hsjoi0214/eniac-discount-analysis/README.md

 ## **Acknowledgements**

-Thanks to our stakeholders and mentors for supporting the initiative and contributing to the refinement of discounting strategy and analytics pipeline.
+Thanks to my mentors for supporting the initiative and contributing to the refinement of discounting strategy and analytics pipeline.